mfisher87/mfisher87.github.io/content/my-work/projects/index.md

   categories: true
 ---

-In these projects, I was at minimum a core contributor.
+In these projects, I was at least a **core contributor**.
 Select a project to learn more about the project and my role.